 Many DMV residents bike to the office, knocking out their workout early and saving the environment at the same time.
-While some own their own bikes, it is also easy for locals who don’t own a bike to use Capital Bikeshare.
+While some own their own bikes, it is also easy for locals who don’t own a bike to use Capital Bikeshare and similar.
 Below are handpicked resources to inform you about biking around the city.

 Running, Walking and Hiking Paths

 Running and walking are the cheapest ways to get exercise and enjoy the scenic monuments and local geography.
 The surrounding geography also lends itself to some gorgeous weekend hikes.

 - Rock Creek Runner

 - 20 Great Walks Around Washington, D.C.

 - Best Hiking Trails in the DMV